dianahandler/Final_Module20_Group3/README.md

 2. **FINDING**: Possible outliers on lastestPrice, lotSizeSqFt, livingAreaSqFt and numOfBathrooms.  **ACTION**: Corrected typo, Inputted typical numbers, Corrected data based on homeType and latestPrice, Dropped irrelevant cities and Used IQR method (used standard 1.5)\.
 3. **FINDING**: Bool type data. **ACTION**: Changed to binary data as 0/1\.
 ### Result
-Our final data set has 12823 rows and 50 columns with 0 missing value\.
+Our final data set has 12933 rows and 50 columns with 0 missing value\.

-- Selected Topic
-- Reason we chose this topic
-- Description of our source of data
-- Questions we hope to answer with our data

-- Description of communication protocols
+### Description of communication protocols
+Slack chat and normal class hours are our primary communication chanel.
+On top of these, we will have seperate meeting time via google meet during week and weekend\.

 - Each team member has at least four commits(for first segment)